University Catalog

 Requirements for a Bachelor of Arts Degree in Philosophy (Pre-Law Option)

-Students interested in the Pre-Law Option must complete the requirements for the Pre-Professional Track degree in philosophy, while selecting their elective course work in consultation with the Philosophy/Pre-Law faculty advisor.
+Students interested in the Pre-Law Option must complete the requirements for the Bachelor of Arts degree in philosophy, while selecting their elective course work in consultation with the Philosophy/Pre-Law faculty advisor.
 Recommended philosophy courses for the Pre-Law Option include

 PHIL 1301FUNDAMENTALS OF REASONING3